 There will be a plan to accommodate and ensure the safety of children who have food allergies and other dietary restrictions.
-Special diets will be printed and posted every Monday.
+The Classroom Special Diet report (7002)Special diets will be printed or reviewed (with initials and date)postedweekly.

-- Food Service staff and Direct Service staff will ensure that a plan is in place for all children who have dietary restrictions prior to the first day of class.
+Food Service staff and Direct Service staff will ensure that a plan is in place for all children who have dietary restrictions prior to the first day of class.

-- The HNC will monitor allergy plans.
+The HSC will monitor allergy plans.